 Cheat meals seem to be a mainstay in almost every healthy diet plan out there.
 Whether it is a Jiu-JItsu diet aimed at a performance or a housewife weight loss diet plan, cheat meals are surely a part of it.
 To be honest, with all the “food” choices nowadays, not including some freedom in your diet is a sure way of making sure you’ll ditch it at some point.
 Cheat meals can save our sanity, help with the diet goals and improve metabolism.

 George Lockhart is the man who successfully hacked combat nutrition.
 His “Nutrition And Weight Management System” bundle contains three DVDs and a very informative 100+ page E-book.
-The information inside includes macronutrients, meal plans, weight cutting, recipes and everything you need to know about cheat meals.
-Check it out and get your Jiu-Jitsu diet in order quick!
+The information inside includes macronutrients, meal plans, weight cutting, recipes, and everything you need to know about cheat meals.
+Check it out and get your Jiu-Jitsu diet in order quickly!

 However, even with the most varied healthy eating plan, you’ll get into temptation sooner or later.
 Your mind is going to play tricks on you, convincing you to reach for something unhealthy.
 You might have a sweet tooth or might have a craving for dough-based fast food.
-Or, you could be a pancake person or even long for a bucket of deep fried chicken drumsticks.
+Or, you could be a pancake person or even long for a bucket of deep-fried chicken drumsticks.
 And it is ok.
-You can still have all these stuff, and even as apart of your Jiu-JItsu diet.
+You can still have all this stuff, and even as a part of your Jiu-JItsu diet.

 Refeeds vs. Cheat Meals